Create a holistic science communication strategy

 After having worked as an academic researcher for several years, I became a science communicator and science writer.
 My first science communication project was BacterialWorld, an educational blog to tell engaging stories about how bacteria impact our daily lives.

 Using my experience and willingness to learn more about science communication and find new ways to engage audiences, I took on different clients for whom I created holistic science communication strategies.
 I created and designed various websites and blogs, optimising them for SEO, and I started and keep running social media accounts to promote these projects and their content.
-As an additional output, I also keep creating informative, engaging and illustrative material about scientific topics and concepts.
+As an additional output, I create informative, engaging and illustrative material about scientific topics and concepts.

-Contact me now and let's start making an impact with your research!
+so we can start making an impact with your research!

 How else may I help you?